Reduce, Reuse, Recycle, Recover

 - The City of Joondalup’s sponsored Recycling Educator, Suez, will visit schools and conduct WastED Time – waste and recycling education sessions.
-Contact the Suez Waste Education Officer on 0448 034 260 for more information or to book a visit.
+For further information or to book contact the Suez Waste Education Officer on 0448 034 260

 - The Waste Authority’s Waste Wise Schools Program

 The WastED Time program offered by the City is: